AdmiJW/UTM-Timetable-Generator-V2/data/draft/tutorial/5_Generate.md

 <br/>

-You are free to go back to __Step 2 - Configure__ to modify the settings, and click __Create__ button again to regenerate the timetable.
+You are free to go back to __Step 2 - Configure__ to modify the settings, but you need to click __Create__ button again to regenerate the timetable.